ZirconiaCubed3v2/Proxler/README.md

 - ROOTPASS: The root password of the proxmox host or cluster 'controller'
 - DISCORDSERVER: The name of the discord server to attach this instance of the bot to
 - DISCORDTOKEN: The token generated in the discord developer portal
+- CHANNELID: The ID of the channel you want the bot to live in

 ## Python
 Make sure to install the modules in requirements.txt and all that good stuff